 I later did occasional session singing - backing vocals for songs aimed at the Japanese market!
 But my biggest influence has to be Robert - and to a lesser extent Jeremy Blackford - we started collaborating and writing as soon as we met - and it just won’t stop.
 Keyboards have always been my main instrument - but courtesy of my two elder sons I also play guitar.
 Currently I'm listening to: The Killers, Magic Numbers, My Chemical Romance, David Gray, Benjamin Britten "Gloriana" - Berlioz - anything/everything by Berlioz - and James MacMillan's "Seven Last Words From the Cross"/"Cantos Sagrados".

 I picked up the guitar aged 15 thanks to school friend Jeremy Blackford.
 Played at parties and folk clubs.
 Then we bought a DIY tape recorder kit and set to with the screwdriver and solder.
 When we switched it on, it exploded, almost killing me.
 So we bought a Revox A77.
 It didn't explode.
 We started to write and record.

 At college, I was invited by Al Spokes, an outstanding drummer, to join THE ULTRA SMOOTH SWAGGER BAND as bassist/vocalist.
 We played the London college circuit, invested in better equipment, played bigger gigs and made some money.
 We also invested in the bars and pubs.

-Island Records offered a tour of Europe and a recording contract, and the first backing track was recorded at De Lane Lea studios in Wembley.
+We were offered a tour of Europe and a recording contract, and the first track was recorded at De Lane Lea studios in Wembley.
 Shortly afterwards, Al was killed in a car crash.
 The group ground to a halt.